 How Customer Loyalty Programs Work and Why Your Salon Needs One

 Your customers are the heart of your business.
 Salon loyalty programs are a great way to show your appreciation and keep clients happy.

-Did you know, it is six times more expensive to win a new client than to retain an existing one?
+Did you know, it is five times more expensive to win a new client than to retain an existing one?
 Not only that, but returning clients spend 67% more than new customers.
 In light of these statistics, it goes without saying that customer loyalty pays off.
 Focusing your marketing strategies on customer retention can give your salon a quantum leap.

 Although customer retention plays an important role in growing your business, client acquisition should always take equal precedence.
 An easy, effective way for salon owners to grow a strong base of repeat customers is through salon loyalty programs.
 In this post, we’ll teach you more about salon loyalty programs and why they work.

 What is a Salon Loyalty Program?